guigarage/ObserverPattern/README.md

 Currently Java only contains the `java.util.Observable` class that is part since Java 1 and it's functionality and API don't use modern Java languages features and APIs like generics, functional interfaces or Optional.
+In additional this API will become deprecated in Java 9.
 Based on this it's quite hard to work with this implementation and mostly all modern Java framework don't use it.
 Instead custom implementations of the observer pattern can be found in mostly all frameworks.
 Even in JavaSE you can find custom implementations of the pattern as the JavaFX properties (see `javafx.beans.Observable`).